danielchen115/shopify-summer-2019-challenge/README.md

 ```
 rails db:migrate
 ```
 Visit http://localhost:3000 on a web browser.
 You should see the Rails default landing page.

-__Documentation and thought process can be found [here](https://docs.google.com/document/d/1t_QGlkkPXH9zYwPVJik_UMXSU6BZ3LMLbU_dQ2_SkcI/edit?usp=sharing).__
+The app is now up and running!